trans-stat/.github/.github/ISSUE_TEMPLATE/story.md

 ## Tasks
 - [ ] Peer review code - _should be done by another engineer in addition to the normal PR review process_
 - [ ] Product review - _should be done by product manager_
+- [ ] End-to-End Testing - _make sure things work as expected and no unexptected behaviors have been introduced_
 ```
 <!-- Provide any additional tasks to the list above to break this issue down further -->